Cognitive Behavioural Therapy in Thailand

 - More positive outlook regarding yourself and the surrounding environment

-The positive progress made through CBT at The Dawn can be extended far into the future, through a continued use of the tools and techniques practised in the therapy sessions.
+The positive progress made through Thailand CBT treatment at The Dawn can be extended far into the future, through a continued use of the tools and techniques practised in the therapy sessions.

 Study after study has shown that CBT approaches to treatment are effective at helping patients overcome depression, anxiety and other forms of mental disorders.
 The consistently positive results shown by this form of therapy help explain why CBT training is mandatory for psychiatry residents.